themisvr/professional-networking-app/README.md

  - Fix pending buttons when someone is waiting for a connection to be done
  - Add image in user's profile
  - Fix admin's page routing
+ - Redirect to timeline page after uploading an article

 Q7:
  - Back/Front end: Show jobs from not connected users